Ecogenomics/GTDBTk/README.md

 * \<prefix\>.filtered.tsv: list of genomes with an insufficient number of amino acids in MSA

 Classify step:
-* \<prefix\>.classification.tsv: classification of user genomes based on the FastANI, RED values, and pplacer.
-This is the primary output of the GTDB-Tk and contains the taxonomic classification we recommend
- * \<prefix\>.summary.tsv: additional information regarding the criteria used to classify a genome
+ * \<prefix>.summary.tsv: classification of user genomes based on the FastANI, RED values, and pplacer.
+This is the primary output of the GTDB-Tk and contains the taxonomic classification we recommend plus additional information regarding the criteria used to classify a genome
-* \<prefix\>.classification_pplacer.tsv: classification of user genomes based only on pplacer
+* \<prefix>.classification_pplacer.tsv: classification of user genomes based only on pplacer
-* \<prefix\>.fastani_results.tsv: tab delimited file indicating the average nucleotide identity (ANI) between a user and reference genome for cases where classification is based on the ANI statistic
-* \<prefix\>.classify.tree: reference tree in Newick format containing all user genomes placed with pplacer in the GTDB-Tk reference tree
+* \<prefix>.classify.tree: reference tree in Newick format containing all user genomes placed with pplacer in the GTDB-Tk reference tree
-* \<prefix\>.red_dictionary: median RED values for taxonomic ranks
+* \<prefix>.red_dictionary: median RED values for taxonomic ranks

 ## Validating Species Assignments

 The GTDB-Tk uses FastANI to estimate the average nucleotide identity (ANI) between genomes.
 Species assignments are made using an ANI criteria of 95%.
-Information about species assignments can be found in the <prefix>.fastani_results.tsv output file.
+Information about species assignments can be found in the \<prefix>.fastani_results.tsv output file.

 ## De Novo Workflow
 **under active development**